kacperwyczawski/sigma-cars/README.md

 The following technologies were used in the development of this project:

-- Backend: Docker, Asp.Net Core, Dapper, PostgreSQL, Postman, OpenAPI
+- Backend: Asp.Net Core, Dapper, PostgreSQL, OpenAPI
+- Fullstack: Docker
+- Tools: Postman, Rider

 ### 🐋 Docker